Order your UGC NET/SET Material copy (Paper-II only) today !

 Looking as if she were alive.

-The speaker points out a lifelike portrait of his "last Duchess" that’s painted on the wall.
+The speaker points out a beautiful portrait of his "last Duchess" that’s painted on the wall.

 This tells us that the speaker is a Duke, that his wife is dead, and that someone is listening to him describe his late wife’s portrait, possibly in his private art gallery.